This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 The CMH Addiction Recovery Program in rural Bolivar, Missouri, is an outpatient treatment program for people with substance use disorders such as opioid and alcohol use.
 The program is run through Butterfield Park Medical Center, a Rural Health Clinic (RHC).

-The program has a family medicine physician, 2 nurse practitioners, a case manager, a nurse, a full-time counselor, and a peer support specialist (PSS).
-The RHC in Bolivar is the hub but sends a medication-assisted treatment (MAT) provider to Eldorado Springs, Hermitage, and Osceola for treatment and counseling.
-The program also has two locations in Stockton: within an RHC and within a women's transitional housing program.
+The program has a physician board certified in family medicine and addiction medicine, 2 nurse practitioners, a case manager, a nurse, a full-time counselor, and a peer support specialist (PSS).
+The RHC in Bolivar is the hub but sends a medication-assisted treatment (MAT) provider to other RHCs in El Dorado Springs, Hermitage, Osceola, and Stockton for treatment and counseling.

-The program is funded through third-party reimbursements (Medicare, Medicaid, and private insurance) as well as Health Resources and Services Administration (HRSA) grants: HRSA 2021 Rural Communities Opioid Response Program - Implementation Award and the HRSA 2023 Neonatal Abstinence Syndrome Award.
+The program has been funded through third-party reimbursements (Medicare, Medicaid, and private insurance) as well as Health Resources and Services Administration (HRSA) grants: HRSA 2021 Rural Communities Opioid Response Program - Implementation Award and the HRSA 2023 Neonatal Abstinence Syndrome Award.

 Services offered